Second siege of Pontevico

 The second siege of Pontevico was fought between 25 and 29 May 1453 at Pontevico (Lombardy) between the armies of the Duchy of Milan and that of Republic of Venice, an episode of the Wars in Lombardy.

 Background

-During the fifth phase of the Wars in Lombardy, in June 1452 Pontevico has been besieged and occupied by Francesco Sforza, Duke of Milan.
+During the fifth phase of the Wars in Lombardy, in June 1452 Pontevico had been besieged and occupied by Francesco Sforza, Duke of Milan.
 However, before the winter, the Venetian army passed the Oglio river.
 In March 1453, the Venetians commanded by Jacopo Piccinino started the reconquest of the Bassa Bresciana, reaching the town on 25 May, when the Duke was in Cremona.

 Order of battle

 Duchy of Milan

 In the Castle of Pontevico was located a garrison of around 500 men.

 Republic of Venice

 Jacopo Piccinino could count on over 5000 infantrymen.

 Battle

 On 25 May Piccinino placed the bombards in front of the castle and he made his men camp along the two banks of the Oglio river, then he started the siege of the fortress.
 His intention was take the castle before the arrival of Francesco Sforza.
 The duke, as soon as he learned of the siege, gathered an army in Cremona and headed towards the Castle of Seniga, which was still under his control and where were located many Milanese soldiers, to move to Pontevico encircling the besiegers.
 But, when Sforza left Cremona, four days of siege had already passed.
 On the fourth day of siege, 29 May, Jacopo Piccinino decided to incite his soldiers, promising them that, in case of victory, they could loot the town and take revenge on their enemies.
 So, the Venetians soldiers moved their heavy weapons in front of the castle bastion, launching an attack against that single point of the fortress and opening an opening, where joined the besiegers.